8 Handmade Goods Business Success Stories

 To date, we have worked with over 300 small businesses to curate their products and sell to our customers in our store, online, and via our corporate gift program.
 We have shipped our gifts to all 50 states and a dozen countries, selling over 75,000 gift batches earning annual revenue now nearing $1,800,000.

-Theresa Healey (from Stormville, New York, USA) started With Love From T To You about 5 years ago.
+Theresa Healey (from Hopewell, New York, USA) started With Love From T To You almost 6 years ago.

 Hi, I’m Theresa the owner of the blog DIY Lifestyle.
 On my blog, I share dozens of gluten-free, vegan, paleo, raw vegan and healthy recipes, fun crafts & DIYs, helpful life hacks, and travel tips.
 I started my blog because I was looking for a place to write down useful information to share with people all around the world but it quickly turned into something more.

-Christopher Sofia (from Austin) started Humble Blades almost 7 years ago.
+Christopher Sofia (from Austin) started Humble Blades over 7 years ago.

 My name is Chris Sofia and I make handmade custom knives in Austin, Texas.
 Mostly Chef Knives, I like the idea of thinking that my products and effort will create a situation where I’m invited to dinner, but now and then I make something that will guarantee an empty seat…